ml-archive/blog/source/our-stacks/operations/index.md

 - Akira - Continuous Integration and deployment tool for our developers.
 - Exeter - Gives our developers the ability to run commands, create cronjobs and manage queues.
-- Autoscal - We use AWS Autoscaling for our servers, with some additions to make sure new servers are properly configured
+- Autoscale - We use AWS Autoscaling for our servers, with some additions to make sure new servers are properly configured

 Most of our custom-built systems are developed in Ruby and Bash